 \begin{definition}[Knowledge] Let $(\Omega, Q_1, Q_2,...,Q_N, \Sigma)$ be a knowledge model.
 We say that an agent $i$ \emph{knows} $E \in \Sigma$ at $\omega$ whenever $Q_{i}(\omega) \subseteq E$.
 The $i$-th knowledge operator for this model is defined as

 \end{definition}

 Considering the reasoning of only one agent, in a knowledge model, their knowledge about an event $E$ is the set of all possible states of the world where that agent knows $E$.
+Figure 1 schematically represents the knowledge model for two agents, Yellow and Orange.
+Because of their partition, neither agent can know the purple event $E$.
+On the other hand, only the Orange agent can know the event $F$—Yellow's partition is too coarse-grained for this agent to know (that) $F$.

-The agreement theorem verses about a more refined notion that involves multiple agents - that of common knowledge.
-To get there, first we need to define an infinite hierarchy of group or mutual knowledge~\footnote{In Kripke models there is an non-equivalent way to introduce the notion of common knowledge among agents.
-It is out of the scope of this manuscript to discuss the differences between both definitions as well as the subtleties attached with that one involving Kripke models.
+Aumann's agreement theorem is about a more refined notion of knowledge that involves multiple agents: common knowledge.
+We will address common knowledge in a minute, but first, we need to define an infinite hierarchy of group or mutual knowledge~\footnote{In Kripke models, there is a non-equivalent way to introduce the notion of common knowledge among agents.
+It is beyond the scope of this manuscript to discuss the differences between the two definitions, as well as the subtleties associated with the latter involving Kripke models.
 We refer to~\cite{Demey14} for an introduction.}.
-Common knowledge will be the limiting case of such nested definition.
+Common knowledge will be the limiting case of this nested definition.

 \begin{definition}[Mutual and Common Knowledge] Let $(\Omega, Q_1, Q_2,...,Q_N, \Sigma)$ be a knowledge model and $E$ an arbitrary event in $\Sigma$.
-The \emph{mutual knowledge of $(m+1)-$th degree} on $E$ is recursively defined as:
+The \emph{mutual knowledge of $m-$th degree} of $E$ is recursively defined as:

 Similarly, \emph{common knowledge} is defined as

 \end{definition}